mfrizqi/next-graph-network/README.md

 # Graph Networks using Vis Network in Next.js

-This repository is about a graph network using [Vis Network](https://visjs.github.io/vis-network/docs/network/) implemented in Next.js react framework.
-See the deployed site: [Graph Networks](https://next-network-graph.vercel.app/graph)
+This repository is about a graph network using [Vis Network](https://visjs.github.io/vis-network/docs/network/) implemented in [Next.js](https://nextjs.org/).

+Kindly visit the deployed site on vercel: [Graph Networks](https://next-network-graph.vercel.app/graph)

 ## Getting Started